 - You will also need to send to us a copy of documentary identification within 30 days:

 - For a U.S. Citizen: A current copy of your Drivers license with photograph or passport.

-- For a corporation, partnership, trust or other legal entity the following information is required:
+- For a corporation, partnership, trust or other legal entities, the following information is required:

-- Its principal place of business or local office,
+- The entity’s principal place of business or local office,

 - Certified articles of incorporation, a partnership agreement or sole proprietor document or other government issued business license that includes the names and signature of officers OR Beneficial owners

 - A letter on company letterhead stating the names of any other authorized individuals that can act or trade on behalf of the company.

 - A full copy of a trust instrument or agreement, including the investment powers and ttee signature page.